vpp-dev/vpp-release-notes/README.md

 @page release_notes_2210 Release notes for VPP 22.10

-More than 88 commits since the previous release, including 45 fixes.
+More than 91 commits since the previous release, including 47 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Mon Aug  8 03:15:24 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Tue Aug  9 03:20:02 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER